Back to blog

 1. Panama — The Gold Standard

-Panama is probably the best-known territorial tax country, and for good reason.
-It's been running this system for decades, the rules are clear, and the infrastructure for international residents is well-established.
+Panama is the best-known territorial tax country.
+Its territorial system has been in place for decades, the source rules are well-defined, and the infrastructure for international residents is well-established.

 Tax Details